 - Allow your child to struggle with an assignment, as it is part of the learning process.
 Resist the temptation to do the work for your child.

 Q: Will MHA be tracking attendance during the closure?

 A: We recognize that attempting to track student attendance under such circumstances is very challenging.
-Consequently, students will be deemed to be in attendance during the three-week period.
+Consequently, students will be deemed to be in attendance during the school closure.